vAlmaraz/code-style/README.md

 ### Indent style

  * Use IDE default configuration, instead of your preferences, to be able to setup the source code in any other environment.
- * If there are multiple IDEs (developing for PHP, using Eclipse, Netbeans, PHPStorm...), use tabs, not spaces.
-Configure tab size as you wish, so other developers could choose their own tab size without modifying source code.
+ * If there are multiple IDEs (developing for PHP, using Eclipse, Netbeans, PHPStorm...), use spaces.
  * When writing XML files (like Android layouts), use the auto-indent tool to sort attributes and indent nodes.

 ### Whitespace